Facts and Statistics

 Brain tumors do not discriminate.
 Primary brain tumors – those that begin in the brain and tend to stay in the brain – occur in people of all ages, but they are statistically more frequent in children and older adults.
 Metastatic brain tumors – those that begin as a cancer elsewhere in the body and spread to the brain – are more common in adults than children.

 These numbers address incidence, trends and patterns in the United States only.
 The facts and statistics include brain and central nervous system tumors (i.e., spinal cord, pituitary and pineal gland tumors).
-We continually update these statistics, as they become available.
-This information was last updated in January 2017.
+We will continue to update these statistics as more information becomes available.
+The information below is based on data from 2012-2016, analyzed in 2019.

 We thank the Central Brain Tumor Registry of the United States (CBTRUS) for their assistance.
 These numbers address incidence, trends and patterns in the United States only.
 For more information, please visit CBTRUS at www.cbtrus.org.